happybein1/happybein-astro/src/content/journal/our-journey-so-far.md

 ---
 This entry is meant to help define the next steps by describing what has been done so far.

-It started all in 2022 when I personally felt very unwell and started to learn about the chemical aspects well-being and best practices for decision making and interacting with others.
+It all started in 2022 when I personally felt very unwell and started to learn about the chemical aspects of well-being and best practices for decision making and interacting with others.

 I felt very excited about what I learned and decided to invest time in creating a non profit organization called HappyBein Stichting to educate the world.
 Beside my full time work and life, I contracted third parties to create a website and explainers videos for YouTube and for that website.
 I also protected the HappyBein brand.